Theorem V: Consciousness is a Special Kind of Reentrant Signaling State

 6.5.1.
 What is consciousness?

-Consciousness is a special kind of information of a neural process – it is a special kind of reentrant signaling state of the consciousness neural process: the composite of all special reentrant signaling states.
-This composite has the composite information of all conscious awareness and conscious experiences; therefore, this composite is the consciousness.
-Consciousness is an intrinsically occurring entity in, not an entity that occurs separately and additionally to, the consciousness neural process.
+Physically, consciousness is a special kind of reentrant signaling state: a composite of all special reentrant signaling states.
+This composite is itself the consciousness (the information discussed above) – nothing else is created to be the consciousness.
+Thus, the consciousness is an intrinsically occurring entity in, not an entity that occurs separately and additionally to, the consciousness neural process.
 It is an informational entity like the mind and mental processes and is categorically different from conventional physical entities (mechanical entities) like mass, energy, and force.

 6.5.2.
 Why does consciousness exist?

-Consciousness – conscious awareness and experiences – exists in this universe because it is fundamentally possible to have conscious awareness and experiences in this universe.
+Consciousness – conscious awareness and experiences (with the awareness of what the phenomenal characteristics are like) – exists in this universe because it is fundamentally possible to have conscious awareness and experiences in this universe.
 And it exists in the nervous system – in the composite of all special reentrant signaling states – because, in this universe, it is fundamental in the nature of neural signaling states that some kinds of neural signaling states are conscious awareness and experiences and that the composite of them is consciousness.
 As discussed before, it is a brute fact.

 6.5.3.
 Why does consciousness occur?